-- 1. The item or service is available only from one source. - Uniqueness of items or services to be procured from the proposed contractor or vendor (compatibility, patent issues, etc.) - How the agency determined that the item or service is only available from one source (market survey results, independent agency research, patented or proprietary system, etc.) - Explanation of need for contractor's expertise linked to the current project (knowledge of project management, responsiveness, experience of contractor personnel, prior work on earlier phases of project, etc.) - Any additional information that would support the case - 2.
-The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation. - When the contractual coverage is required by your department and why - Impact on project if deadline dates are not met - How long it would take an alternate contractor to reach the same required level of competence (equate to dollar amounts, if desired) - Any additional information that would support the case - 3.
-The COPS Office authorizes noncompetitive proposals in response to a written request from the recipient. - 4.
-Competition is determined inadequate after solicitation of a number of sources. - Results of a market survey to determine competition availability; if no survey is conducted, please explain why not - Any additional information that would support the case
+- 1. The item or service is available only from one source. - Uniqueness of items or services to be procured from the proposed contractor or vendor (compatibility, patent issues, etc.) - How the agency determined that the item or service is only available from one source (market survey results, independent agency research, patented or proprietary system, etc.) - Explanation of need for contractor's expertise linked to the current project (knowledge of project management, responsiveness, experience of contractor personnel, prior work on earlier phases of project, etc.) - Any additional information that would support the case

+- 2. The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation. - When the contractual coverage is required by your organization and why - Impact on project if deadline dates are not met - How long it would take an alternate contractor to reach the same required level of competence (equate to dollar amounts, if desired) - Any additional information that would support the case - 3.
+Competition is determined inadequate after solicitation of a number of sources. - Results of a market survey to determine competition availability; if no survey is conducted, please explain why not - Any additional information that would support the case - 4.
+The COPS Office authorizes noncompetitive proposals in response to a written request from the recipient.